 This walk starts at reception and climbs the small granite knoll SW of the Lodge.
 Take the left fork at the Atkinson's Lookout Track intersection.
 You have magnificent views over the wooded lava plains from the summit to many of the region's volcanoes.
 From The Bluff, you can return along the same trail to the Lodge or continue on the Bluff Circuit When this trail meets the Swamp Track.
 Keep left and return to the Lodge along the swamp edge.

 Distance: 3.8 km return

-This trail is primarily a walking trail although mountain bikes are permitted.
-Starting at Undara Experience, this shared trail passes up and over a small granite knoll before gently descending to Iron Pot Creek, which is usually dry in winter.
+This trail is primarily a walking trail, although mountain bikes are permitted.
+Starting at Undara Experience, this shared trail passes over a small granite knoll before gently descending to Iron Pot Creek, usually dry in winter.
 After crossing the creek, the trail climbs west for a short distance towards a second ridge.
-The trail then turns south and passes through small boulders onto a large south-easterly facing granite slab, known as Atkinsons lookout.
-The lookout has great views south to The Granites and Racecourse Hill—the highest shield volcanic cone in the park.
+The trail then turns south and passes through small boulders onto a large south-easterly facing granite slab known as Atkinson's lookout.
+The lookout has great views south to The Granites and Racecourse Hill, the highest shield volcanic cone in the park.
 Walkers can return the way they came or continue on to the Rosella Plain lookout trail.

 Distance: 5.8 km return

 Take the Atkinson's Lookout Trail from the reception area.
 Take the right-hand fork along the trail at the sign.
 The trail meanders over granite slabs and gullies with abundant wildflowers in season.
 After crossing a second service road, the trail swings to the east, crossing grassy plains, the Undara access road and meets the Flat Rock-Circle View Track adjacent to the 100 Mile Swamp.
 To complete the Bush Walk, turn right and head south along the Flat Rock Circle View Track to the Lodge.

 Flat Rock - Circle View Track